Last entry is 30 minutes before closing time.

 Do you hold information about who has visited the Gardens?

 West Dean Gardens is supporting the NHS Test and Trace service which requires the names and telephone numbers of visitors are made available to help isolate the spread of Covid-19.
-We therefore hold the details for 21 days in order to meet this requirement.
+This is a legal requirement, we therefore hold the details for 21 days in order to meet this requirement.

 What happens when I arrive?

 Where do I park?

 Please arrive at the main Gardens entrance as usual, find a space within the car park or overflow.
 If you have a blue badge or need to park closer to the entrance please use the disabled car parking spaces.
 If they are all full you can get dropped near the door and the car can then be parked in the main car park.

 Can I get to the gardens using public transport?

 Yes, trains run frequently in and out of Chichester station.
 Close to the train station, you will find the bus station which operates the Stagecoach number 60 bus from Chichester to Midhurst.
 Please depart the bus at the West Dean Gardens stop and walk along the road to the main Gardens entrance, which is a short walk from the main road.
 For an up-to-date timetable visit the Stagecoach website.

 Is the entrance still through the Visitor Centre Shop?

 Will all areas of the gardens be open?

-Yes, apart from the glasshouses.
+Yes, apart from a few glasshouses.
 We have implemented one way systems and restrictions on visitor numbers where required so please adhere to any signage and guidance given to you on site.
 Some areas will be restricted at times due to staff working in those areas and we would ask that you respect any roped off areas or signage advising on this.
 Please note that due to the Coronavirus, we have had limited garden staff working on site during lockdown and therefore we have more wild flower areas throughout the grounds than you would normally see.

 Is the gift shop open?